adgellida/androidesys/README.md

 What this program do
 =============================================

 Right now is on dev stage.
 Don't use it.
 Paused development.
+Possibly go to Flutter.

 Tutorial
 =============================================